FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 While a cordless drill doesn’t offer the power of a plugin, you can do a lot with them.
 Power tools that take lithium rechargeable battery packs are great for off-grid use if you can keep them charged.

 During a SHTF situation or long term emergency being able to fix things on your own and even build things is a big advantage.
 Sometimes being the person with the right tool for the job is what actually gets you one.
 If you have tools and skills during a major situation, you can use them to get things that you need.
 Toolmakers like Dewalt actually sell a ton of different tools and devices that run on their 20-volt battery system.

 This is the smallest power station that Jackery makes.
 If you have very minimal needs, then it is worth looking at.
-It retails for $199.99 but is available on Amazon for $169.99.
 The Jackery weighs an amazing 3.84 lbs and will keep some small things going for you.

 It doesn’t take a lot of extra electricity to make a substantial difference in your situation.
 Communications, entertainment, and lighting are all very important and easier to have with just a small amount of USB charging capability and some forethought when it comes to loading SD cards or an e-reader.
 It is worth it to consider either the panel or the power supply separately because they are both solid and highly functional units but together they are a winning combination of lightweight versatility for when you want some added convenience wherever your wanderings may take you in life’s journey.

 Some of you may have read my review of the Goal Zero Yeti 400.
 While it is a lead-acid battery based power center, it does have an easy to buy replaceable battery as a component.
 This means if the power center stops holding a charge that is sufficient to be useful, I can spend $100 and get a new one rather than buying a whole new power center.
 The Jackery does not appear to have the option of replacing the battery.
 At the same time, the cost is lower and it is lighter weight.